Seyda1/live-coding-practice/Find_Missing_Digit_In_Equation/readme.md

 ## Problem Description:

 You are given a linear equation as a string.
-Write a function that returns the integer value of x (the missing digit) that satisfies the equation without using the 'eval()' function.
+Write a function that returns the integer value of `x (the missing digit)` that satisfies the equation without using the `eval()` function.

 ## **cases:**